francesccoll/assembly_pipeline/README.md

 # assembly_pipeline

 The script assembly_pipeline.py is a computational pipeline to perform _de novo_ assembly of bacterial genomes from Illumina paired-end reads.
-The pipeline is based on the assember [SPAdes](https://github.com/ablab/spades) and the [improve_assembly](https://github.com/sanger-pathogens/assembly_improvement) pipeline designed to polish the SPAdes assembly by scaffolding and gap filling.
+The pipeline is based on the assember [SPAdes](https://github.com/ablab/spades) and the [improve_assembly](https://github.com/sanger-pathogens/assembly_improvement) pipeline designed to improve the SPAdes assembly by scaffolding and gap filling.

 # Docker Installation